-- The transport binding specification of Secured Messages may offer a more descriptive or definitive statement on compatibility between major, minor and update versions. - The Secured Message transport binding version list format table describes a format to list all supported versions of the Secure Message transport binding. - 86 Secured Message transport binding version list format
+- 85 The transport binding specification of Secured Messages may offer a more descriptive or definitive statement on compatibility between major, minor and update versions. - 86 The Secured Message transport binding version list format table describes a format to list all supported versions of the Secure Message transport binding. - 87 Secured Message transport binding version list format

-Offset Field Size (in byte) Description 0 VersionCount 1 Shall indicate the total number (T) of Secured Message transport binding versions listed in VersionsList 1 VersionsList T2 Shall list all versions that are supported by an SPDM Requester for the given transport.
+Offset Field Size (in bytes) Description 0 VersionCount 1 Shall indicate the total number (T) of Secured Message transport binding versions listed in VersionsList 1 VersionsList T 2 Shall list all versions that are supported by an SPDM Requester for the given transport.
 The format for this field shall be the format described by the Secured Message transport binding version format table.

-The transport binding specification shall define which version(s) of this specification it binds to.
-Unless the transport specifies otherwise, the version(s) of the transport binding specification shall be the version(s) that are populated in VersionsList.
-For example, if version 1.3.4 of a transport binding specification states that it binds to version 1.0.0 of this specification (Secured Message using SPDM), then the value used for the Secure Message transport binding version is 1.3.4.
-In another example, a 2.4 version of the transport binding specifies to use version 1.2 as the value for the Secure Message transport binding version.
+- 88 The transport binding specification shall define which version(s) of DSP0277 (this specification) it binds to.
+DSP0277 recommends binding to compatible versions of DSP0277 for a given version of the transport binding specification. - Additionally, the transport binding specification should define the values to populate in VersionsList .
+If the transport binding specification does not define the values to populate in VersionsList , then the version of the transport binding specification, itself, shall be the value to populate in VersionsList .
+For example, if version 1.3.4 of a transport binding specification states that it binds to version 1.0.0 of DSP0277 and does not define the values to populate in VersionsList , then the value used for VersionsList is 1.3.4.
+In another example, a 2.4 version of the transport binding specifically defines a value of 4.5 as the value to use for VersionsList .
+The Requester should populate VersionsList with all versions it supports.

-6.1 Version selection
+90 6.1 Version selection

-- Version discovery and selection occurs during Session-Secrets-Exchange.
+- 91 Version discovery and selection occurs during Session-Secrets-Exchange.
 First, the SPDM Requester shall advertise its list of supported version through the OpaqueData field of a Session-Secrets-Exchange request.
-The Requester shall use the Secured Message opaque data format to specify its list in Supported version list data format. - Lastly, the Responder shall select a version among the ones that is supported by the Requester and communicate the selected version in the OpaqueData field in the Session-Secrets-Exchange response.
+The Requester shall use the Secured Message opaque data format to specify its list in Supported version list data format. - 22 Lastly, the Responder shall select a version among the ones that are supported by the Requester and communicate the selected version in the OpaqueData field in the Session-Secrets-Exchange response.
 The Responder shall use either the Secured Message opaque data format or SPDM general opaque data format to specify its selected version in Version selection data format.
+The responder should select the latest supported common version.
 From that point on, both the SPDM Requester and Responder shall not change this version for that session.
-If the Responder cannot select a version, an ERROR response shall be sent with ErrorCode=InvalidRequest.
+If the Responder cannot select a version, an ERROR response shall be sent with ErrorCode=InvalidRequest .

-7 Transport requirements or allowances
+93 7 Transport requirements or allowances

-92 This clause and subclauses describe various requirements or flexibility allowed at the transport layer.
+94 This clause and subclauses describe various requirements or flexibility allowed at the transport layer.

-7.1 Transmission reliability
+95 7.1 Transmission reliability

-- Secured Messages rely on the transport to perform reliable lossless delivery.
+- 96 Secured Messages rely on the transport to perform reliable lossless delivery.
 The transport defines the mechanisms to ensure the transmission of data, which can include retries.
 Furthermore, this specification expects the transport to either deliver Secured Messages in order or allow the receiver to determine the correct order of transmission of Secured Messages.
-In an event that transmission or reception fails, an SPDM Requester or Responder may terminate the session or restart a new one. - If a transport cannot provide the aforementioned characteristics, the transport binding may add the sequence number as described in Per-message nonce derivation as a field to Secured Message and provide additional guidance, if any, to properly utilize the sequence number to authenticate or decrypt the Secured Message.
+In an event that transmission or reception fails, an SPDM Requester or Responder may terminate the session or restart a new one. - 97 If a transport cannot provide the aforementioned characteristics, the transport binding may add the sequence number as described in Per-message nonce derivation as a field to Secured Message and provide additional guidance, if any, to properly utilize the sequence number to authenticate or decrypt the Secured Message.
 See DTLS 1.3 for further guidance.

-7.2 Certain SPDM message allowances
+98 7.2 Certain SPDM message allowances